Version Control & Multi-User Development

-From these discussions, new user stories can be created and implemented in the Desktop Modeler.
+- Team members can start discussions in the app Buzz on implemented features (for example, on a dashboard page or business logic in a microflow).
+From these discussions, new user stories can be created and implemented in Mendix Studio Pro.
 When linking the model commits to the user story, the full feedback cycle is ready and also cross-referenced.

-5 How Does Mendix Support Branching and Merging?
+How Does Mendix Support Branching and Merging?

 A development project always starts with a single development line, which is called the main line.
 This is the development line that will lead within the development process.